Modern Programming Languages

 Even within these ecosystems, fragmentation exists:

-• Ruby: bundler is the de facto dependency manager but requires separate installation.
+bundleris the de facto dependency manager but requires separate installation. - C++: No standard solution exists; developers use tools like

 While flexibility is nice, it often leads to confusion for newcomers.